-There are a number of ways to export and import data from a database.
+There are many ways to export and import data from a database.
 You can use a Mac client like Sequal Pro for MySQL, for example.
 You can do the same for PostgreSQL, though I have not settled on a Mac client for PostgreSQL.

 If you want to export PostgreSQL: